flokk.

 Howth Cliff Walk

-Take the DART train north to the fishing village of Howth and tackle the shorter loop of the famous cliff walk, which takes about 90 minutes and offers dramatic sea views and heather-covered headlands
+Take the DART train north to the fishing village of Howth and tackle the shorter loop of the famous cliff walk, which takes about 90 minutes and offers dramatic sea views and heather-covered headlands.
+The path is manageable for kids aged 7 and up with sturdy shoes.

 adventure